-BEFORE GETTING STARTED: How you search for records depends on the county of the marriage and the time period of that marriage.
+How you search for records depends on the county of the marriage and the time period of that marriage.
 It is helpful to know the person’s residence and the approximate date of marriage.
-There is no statewide index for marriage records prior to 1954.
+There is no statewide index for marriage records prior to September 1949.

 - If you don’t know where the marriage occurred, check the U.S. Federal Census to see where the couple lived prior to their marriage.
 The couple may have been married in that county.

 - It is important to be aware of the date of the county’s creation.
 For instance, Mahoning County was formed from Trumbull and Columbiana Counties in 1846.
-If you are looking for a marriage record from 1834 for a couple who lived in what is now Mahoning County, you will need to check the Columbiana or Trumbull County Probate Court marriage records.
+If you are looking for a marriage record from 1834 for a couple who lived in what is now Mahoning County, you may need to check both the Columbiana and Trumbull County Probate Court marriage records.

 For pre-1830 marriages, 2 helpful resources are: